lautanal/datastructures_lab/README.md

 <img src="documentation/png/ruutukartta.png" width="750">

 The application is a grid map navigator, which finds the best route between two grid nodes.
-Every grid node on the map has a value (1-9) representing the cost or time increment added when the route is passing the node.
+Each grid node on the map has a value (1-9) representing the cost or time increment added when the route is passing the node.

 Route finding can be tested with different algorithms; Dijkstra, A*, IDA* and Jump Point Search.